 First Corinthians 1:1–17 . . .
 Bible Study Summary with Questions

-But Paul's letter to the spiritually struggling Corinthian church was not intended just to harangue them for their failings.
-Paul challenged his Corinthian brothers and sisters not just to step back from error, but to actively cultivate holy lives in emulation of Jesus Christ.
+But Paul’s letter to the spiritually struggling Corinthian church body wasn’t intended just to harangue them for their failings.
+He challenged his Corinthian brothers and sisters not to step back from error but to actively cultivate holy lives in emulation of Jesus Christ.

-What does it say?
-In his characteristic style, Paul opens his letter by getting straight to the heart of the Corinthians’ problem: misplaced priorities.
-He contrasts the wisdom of the world with the wisdom of God (as we'll cover in next week's summary of 1 Cor.
-1:18–31), asking the Corinthians — proud of their philosophical knowledge — which type of wisdom they ought to pursue.
+• What does it say?
+In his characteristic style, Paul opens his first letter by getting straight to the heart of the Corinthians’ problem: misplaced priorities.
+He contrasts the wisdom of the world with the wisdom of God (as we’ll cover in next week’s summary of 1 Cor.
+1:18–31) by asking the Corinthians — proud of their philosophical knowledge — which type of wisdom they ought to pursue.

 Paul’s letter wraps up with some of the most well-known passages in the entire Bible, notably the famous Love chapter and an eloquent explanation of the great hope around which Christianity revolves: the resurrection of Christ Jesus.

-Sneak preview To find more easy-to-understand summaries of Paul's teachings that he graciously made available to Corinthian believers, click the appropriate menu tabs atop this page.
-Hopefully, you'll enjoy being taught by Paul.
+Sneak preview To find more easy-to-understand summaries of Paul’s teachings that he graciously made available to Corinthian believers, click the appropriate menu tabs atop this and every one of Warren’s commentary pages.
+Hopefully, you’ll enjoy being taught by Paul.

 It Makes You Wonder . . .

 • Q. 1 After reading vv.
-4–9, what impression do you get of the Corinthians?
+4–9 (below), what impression do you get of the Corinthians?
 What do those in your Bible-study group and the people in your community have in common with the Corinthians?
 Do you personally have something in common with the Corinthians?

 • Q. 2 What divides the church in Corinth (vv.
 11–12, 15)?
 Who was Apollos (See Acts 18:24–28)?